-The Lake District is England’s largest national park and, since 2017, a UNESCO World Heritage Site.
-It is home to Scaffell Pike, the highest mountain in England.
-In fact, all land in the country above 3000 feet is located within the park.
+The Lake District is England’s largest national park.
+Since 2017, it has been designated a UNESCO World Heritage Site and is home to Scaffell Pike, the highest mountain in England.
+In fact, all the English land above 3000 feet is located within the park.
 It is also home to Wastwater, the country’s deepest lake.

 The Lakes released its first whisky in 2019.
 The Whiskymaker’s Reserve is now in its fourth incarnation and comes bottled at 52% abv.
 This sherry-led single malt retails for around £65 a bottle.

 Smell: Rich sherry notes.
 Raisins, figs and prunes.
 Cherry.
 Furniture polish.
 Varnished oak.
 Walnut.
 Tobacco leaves.
 Honey.
 Chocolate orange.
 Cinnamon and oak.

 Taste: Intense sherry.
 Prune juice.
 Raisins and sultanas.
 Figs. Maple syrup.
 Dark chocolate.
 A splash of water releases some honey and apple.
 Caramel and walnut.

 Thoughts: The Whiskymaker’s Reserve series could maybe have been accused of being a touch on the expensive side given the age of the spirit involved but in their defence, it seems like decent money has been invested in the casks used to make the thing.
 Each release has also been bottled at an impressive cask strength.
 They’ve all been pretty good, but this one might be their best release yet.